Artesia helps Slovenian’s public broadcaster enter Second Life, build a community

 The joint-venture explores the development of institutional virtual presences in three-dimensional environments like Second Life and has customers all around the world.

-As a full service provider, Beta Technologies’ workforce is multinational, spreading across several continents, and has a team of skilled specialist professionals including consultants, project managers, architects, urban planners, graphical designers, interior designers, Web designers, 3D modelers, animators, programmers, system administrators, sound and video engineers, movie directors, and multimedia producers.
+As a full service provider, Beta Technologies’ workforce is multinational, spreading across several continents, and has a team of skilled specialist professionals including consultants, project managers, architects, urban planners, graphical designers, interior designers, Web designers, 3D modellers, animators, programmers, system administrators, sound and video engineers, movie directors, and multimedia producers.

 Beta Technologies specializes in complex virtual environments that are challenging either from an architectonical, technological, or cultural point of view — adapting the existing virtual world technology to better fit a corporate image, appealing to the overall users of virtual worlds, as well as closely reflecting a company’s branding and mission.